demisto/content/Packs/EWS/Integrations/EWSO365/README.md

     *   **ID / Application ID**: ID recieved from https://oproxy.demisto.ninja/ms-ews-o365 app registration, or a self deployed Application ID.
     *   **Token / Tenant ID**: Token recieved from https://oproxy.demisto.ninja/ms-ews-o365 app registration, or a self deployed Application Tenant ID.
     *   **Key / Application Secret**: Key recieved from https://oproxy.demisto.ninja/ms-ews-o365 app registration, or a self deployed Application Secret.
-    *   **Certificate Thumbprint**: Used for certificate authentication.
-As appears in the "Certificates & secrets" page of the app.
-    *   **Private Key**: Used for certificate authentication.
-The private key of the registered Certificate.
     *   **Email Address**: Mailbox to run commands on, and to fetch incidents from.
 This argument can take various user accounts in your organization.
 Usually is used as phishing mailbox.
         Note: To use this functionality, your account must have impersonation rights or delegation for the account specified.
 For more information on impersonation rights see ‘Additional Information’ section below.
     *   **Name of the folder from which to fetch incidents**: Supports Exchange Folder ID and sub-folders e.g. Inbox/Phishing.
 Please note, if Exchange is configured with an international flavor `Inbox` will be named according to the configured language.